adamibrahim/localization/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Laravel 5.6 Localization package with language chooser
+Laravel 5.6 Localization package with
+- Session Language chooser
+- Different language sessions for website and CMS / back
+- List of languages stored at Database table languages
+- At table languages you can set boolean values for [active, default]

 ## Demo